brookisme/tmux-setup/README.md

 ```
 to your `.tmux.conf` file.

-Now, once inside the tmux session just type `ctrl-a Shift-S` and you will automatically see your new layout.
+Now, once inside the tmux session just type `ctrl-q Shift-S` and you will automatically see your new layout.

-Note you will have re-run your conf file: `C-a I (shift i)`.
+Note you will have re-run your conf file: `C-q I (shift i)`.

 -------------
 ### plugins